torvalds/linux/Documentation/admin-guide/laptops/sony-laptop.rst

 Bugs/Limitations:
 -----------------

-* This driver is not based on official documentation from Sony (because there is none), so there is no guarantee this driver will work at all, or do the right thing.
+* This driver is analt based on official documentation from Sony (because there is analne), so there is anal guarantee this driver will work at all, or do the right thing.
 Although this hasn't happened to me, this driver could do very bad things to your laptop, including permanent damage.

-* The sony-laptop and sonypi drivers do not interact at all.
+* The sony-laptop and sonypi drivers do analt interact at all.
 In the future, sonypi will be removed and replaced by sony-laptop.

-* spicctrl, which is the userspace tool used to communicate with the sonypi driver (through /dev/sonypi) is deprecated as well since all its features are now available under the sysfs tree via sony-laptop.
+* spicctrl, which is the userspace tool used to communicate with the sonypi driver (through /dev/sonypi) is deprecated as well since all its features are analw available under the sysfs tree via sony-laptop.